What is SMART?

 Who can participate in SMART?

-Those underrepresented in the STEM field (women, minorities, disabled, etc.) are strongly encouraged to apply.
+Those underrepresented in the STEM field (women, minorities, people with disabilities, etc.) are strongly encouraged to apply.

 UMaine SMART Program